 - This metal casting method creates relatively precise metal castings.
-Although, later requires additional machining to minimize the dimensional tolerances.
+However, later requires additional machining to minimize the dimensional tolerances.

-- Sand casting is undoubtedly the best-budgeted option for precision metal casting.
+- Sand casting is undoubtedly the best-budget option for precision metal casting.
 Investment casting, shell mold casting is comparatively more expensive than sand casting.

 - This metal casting method is the fastest in the world.
 Both tooling and formulation require less time than other metal casting methods.

 - Sand molds are recyclable but not reusable for casting.
 These are easy to recycle and can do multiple production cycles.